WeFoster/wefoster/readme.txt

 == Theme Customization ==

-All theme customization options are located at "Appearance > Customize > Theme Options".
+All theme customization options are located at "Appearance > Customize".

-Theme Options tabs:

-* Style: Change the sitewide main color.
-* Home: Upload the main home page background image, add a title to the home page featured posts section, and select the post's category.
-* Header: Upload a logo and set a header color.
-* Blog: Enter blog page title and subtitle.
-* Footer: Enter footer copyright text.

 == Navigation ==